 Social Mission

 Medicine means more than memorizing anatomy diagrams and identifying the symptoms of a disease.
-Being an excellent physician means attending to the holistic needs of your patients—including needs that arise from social factors.
+Being an excellent physician means attending to the holistic needs of your patients—including those shaped by social factors.

 Vanderbilt University School of Medicine empowers students, faculty, and staff to actively partner with individuals and communities to achieve health equity.

-Our philosophy is to educate diverse, socially, and culturally accountable future physician leaders who understand systems of care and social determinants of health.
+Our philosophy is to educate diverse, socially, and culturally accountable future physician leaders who understand the complex systems of care and the impact of social determinants of health.

-By advocating to meet the needs of all persons within the context of their care and working for larger systemic changes, our physicians will promote equity and justice within their local and global communities.
+By advocating for the holistic care of all individuals, addressing their social and health needs, and working towards broader systemic changes, our physicians will promote equity and justice in both local and global communities.

-Executive directors lead six subcommittees dedicated to creating and enacting new visions of health care and medical education, gleaning support from countless medical students who participate in events and initiatives.
+Executive directors lead six subcommittees focused on creating and enacting innovative visions for healthcare and medical education, drawing support from countless medical students who actively participate in events and initiatives.

 Education

-Goal: Enhance structural and cultural humility in the School of Medicine curriculum and expand opportunities for meaningful clinical engagement with underserved populations
+Goal: Enhance structural and cultural humility within the School of Medicine curriculum and expand opportunities for meaningful clinical engagement with underserved populations.

 Ongoing initiatives:

-• Medical Student Guide to Advocating for Patients: a student-developed guide to caring for the social needs of patients, including local resources, that continues to expand
+- Medical Student Guide to Advocating for Patients: A student-developed guide to addressing the social needs of patients, including local resources, that continues to evolve and expand.

 Mentorship

-Goal: Promote mentoring relationships across various levels of training through programs and events
+Goal: Foster mentoring relationships across various levels of training through programs and events.

-• 615 Pre-Med: virtual advising series for premed students in the Nashville area who are underrepresented in medicine (URM)
+- 615 Pre-Med: Virtual advising series for premed students in the Nashville area

 Monitoring & Evaluation

-Goal: Evaluate the impact of SMC on the Vanderbilt community over time, understand the national social mission climate in medical education, and promote SMC work through publications and conferences
+Goal: Evaluate the impact of SMC on the Vanderbilt community, understand the broader national social mission climate in medical education, and promote SMC work through publications and conferences.

-• VUSM Health Equity Needs Assessment: developing and distributing a survey to gather student attitudes and perspectives on current health equity efforts at VUSM
+- VUSM Health Equity Needs Assessment: A survey to gather student attitudes and perspectives on current health equity efforts at VUSM.

-• SMC Annual Report: summary of SMC’s progress over the past academic year
+- SMC Annual Report: A summary of SMC’s progress and activities over the past academic year.

 Recruitment

-Goal: Improve diversity within the medical profession and community by recruiting students from underrepresented groups to Vanderbilt, as well as students interested in health justice, equity, service and advocacy
+Goal: Improve diversity within the medical profession and the Vanderbilt community students from underrepresented groups and those passionate about health justice, equity, service, and advocacy.

-• Serve as an umbrella for various identity groups to streamline ways to recruit diverse students
+- Serve as an umbrella for various identity groups to streamline efforts for recruiting diverse students into the medical field.

 Research

-Goal: Increase student exposure to health equity research and connect students with mentors to guide them towards careers that combine research with social justice
+Goal: Increase student exposure to health equity research and connect students with mentors who guide them towards careers combining research and social justice.

-• Research curriculum update: working with course directors to add health equity and community-based research principles into introductory research courses
+- Research Curriculum Update: Collaborating with course directors to integrate health equity and community-based research principles into introductory research courses.

 Service

-Goal: Coordinate service efforts across VUSM and form partnerships with local community organizations to connect students to longitudinal service-learning opportunities
+Goal: Coordinate service efforts across VUSM and establish partnerships with local community organizations to provide students with longitudinal service-learning opportunities.

-• MLK Day of Service: yearly service event available to all medical students in honor of Martin Luther King Jr.
+- MLK Day of Service: A yearly service event available to all medical students in honor of Dr. Martin Luther King Jr.

 Please email the Social Mission Committee for more information